sauladam/omnipay-secupay/README.md

         'street'      => 'Delivery Street',
         'houseNumber' => '4a',
         'zip'         => '12345',
-        'city'        => 'Billing City',
+        'city'        => 'Delivery City',
         'country'     => 'DE',
     ],
 ])->send();

 if ($response->isSuccessful()) {
-    $transactionReference = $response->getTransactionReference(); // this is the hash for subsequent API interactions
+    // this is the hash for subsequent API interactions
+    $transactionReference = $response->getTransactionReference();

-    $transactionId = $response->getTransactionId(); // this is the id that references the actual payment and that you'll see in the Secupay backend
+    // this is the id that references the actual payment and that you'll see in the Secupay backend
+    $transactionId = $response->getTransactionId();

-    $iframeUrl = $response->getIframeUrl(); // this is the url you should redirect the customer to or display within an iframe
+    // this is the url you should redirect the customer to or display within an iframe
+    $iframeUrl = $response->getIframeUrl();
 } else {
     echo 'Something went wrong: ' . $response->getMessage();
 }
 ```
 The iframeUrl points to a (secure) page where the customer can enter her Credit Card / Debit Card data.
 You probably don't want that kind of data to ever touch your own server, so Secupay provides a form with the necessary fields, encryption and checks.
-You can either redirect the customer to that URL or embed it as an iframe and display it to them - either is fine.
+You can redirect the customer to that URL or embed it as an iframe and display it to them - either is fine.

 After the customer has filled out and submitted the form, Secupay will redirect them to what you've specified as you *urlSuccess* in the authorize request.
 Ideally that URL should contain some kind of payment identifier or some reference to your previously stored `$transactionReference`, because you now need it to check the status of this transaction: